rakendrathapa/MyVim/README.md

 users can just copy the Vim plugins into the respective folder and copy the _vimrc file.
 This will work wonderfully.

-This is configured as a beautiful Source Code browser as well with Pressing <F8> key.
+This is configured as a beautiful Source Code browser with Press of F8 key.